chromium/hterm/doc/internals/lifecycle.md

 In order for the terminal itself to handle keyboard shortcuts and such, a call to `installKeyboard` is made.
 This binds all the relevant input callbacks to be captured by hterm.
-It will handle things like pressing "X" and "Ctrl-X" and sending the resulting data to the IO object.
+It will handle things like pressing "X" and "Ctrl+X" and sending the resulting data to the IO object.

 At this point, all data runs through the IO object created earlier.
 When the